Going Through School When You’re a Dancer: Two Stories, Two Different Endings

 Fast forward to middle school, he started taking ballroom dance classes.
 That’s when John began to be ridiculed and teased by the other children, and even teachers.

 Even though the teachers could easily observe his academical progress, they simply could not accept the fact that John was a dancer.
 They took it as a personal affront that he did not choose a career related to their subjects.
-Thankfully, John was so passionate about dancesport that he kept to himself, accepted all the malicious comments while working hard at training.
+Thankfully, John was so passionate about dancesport that he kept to himself.
+He accepted all the malicious comments while working hard at training.

 In high school, things did not change much.
 He rarely missed school days, but when he did it was because he needed to travel to competitions.